alirezanet/Husky.Net/README.md

 <br>

-### Task supported configurations
+### Task configurations

-Using bellow configuration you can define your task with a lot of options.
+Each task in task-runner.json is a JSON object with the following properties:

 ---